afsec/cellular-js/README.md

 ## Pro
 - Work beautifully with micro-frontends
-- Now you can have a live Debug on a TV, so you can track segfaults at real time (I know, it's useless.
+- Now you can have a *Live Debug on a TV*, so you can track segfaults at real time (I know, it's useless.
 But, it's cool!).
 Try it!
 - Powered by `Google Closure Compiler`
 - No `npm`,`yarn`, etc.
 - No `nodejs` blackhole.